 df <- as.data.frame(o_nca)

-PKNCA does not include a dedicated CDISC submission function.
-What it does provide is a tidy, long-format result table whose structure maps directly onto the CDISC PP (Pharmacokinetic Parameters) domain.
+PKNCA does not build a complete submission dataset for you, but it comes close: its tidy, long-format result table maps directly onto the CDISC PP (Pharmacokinetic Parameters) domain, and as of version 0.12.2 as.data.frame() can translate parameter codes into CDISC standard codes directly (see the CDISC output format section below).
 This page documents that mapping and describes how to prepare outputs for regulatory submissions.
+For PKNCA’s regulator-facing overview, see PKNCA – an R package for noncompartmental analysis.

-The CDISC PP domain stores one parameter value per row, with the parameter code in PPTESTCD, the numeric result in PPORRES, and the standardized result in PPSTRES (character) when a units table is provided.
+The CDISC PP domain stores one parameter value per row, with the parameter code in PPTESTCD and the original result in PPORRES.
+When a units table is provided, PKNCA additionally fills its own standardized-result column, PPSTRES; the corresponding CDISC SDTM variables are PPSTRESC (character) and PPSTRESN (numeric).
 PKNCA’s as.data.frame() output follows exactly this long-format convention.

 The columns map to CDISC PP variables as follows: